 i.
-Leading Index (LI)

-The Leading Index measures anticipations of the overall economic activity in the months ahead.
-The index tells us where the economy is going.
+Leading Index (LI) The Leading Index measures anticipations of the overall economic activity on average of four to six months ahead.

-ii.
-Coincident Index (CI)

-The Coincident Index is a comprehensive measure of the overall current economic performance.
+- ii.
+Coincident Index (CI) The Coincident Index is a comprehensive measure of the overall current economic performance. - iii.

-iii.
 Lagging Index (LG)